 Vitamin B12 is mainly found in animal products, such as meat, poultry, fish, eggs, and dairy.
 Some of the richest sources of vitamin B12 are:

-- Liver: Organ meats are among the most nutrient-dense foods, and liver is no exception.
+-Liver: Organ meats are among the most nutrient-dense foods, and the liver is no exception.
 It is very high in vitamin B12, as well as vitamin A, iron, copper, and folate.
 A 3.5-ounce (100-gram) serving of lamb liver can provide up to 3,571% of the DV for vitamin B12.

-- Sardines: These small fish are not only rich in vitamin B12, but also omega-3 fatty acids, which have anti-inflammatory and heart-protective effects.
+–Sardines: These small fish are rich in vitamin B12 and omega-3 fatty acids, which have anti-inflammatory and heart-protective effects.
 A 1-cup (150-gram) serving of drained sardines can provide up to 554% of the DV for vitamin B12.

-- Fortified cereals: For those who do not eat animal products, fortified cereals can be a good way to get vitamin B12.
+-Fortified cereals: Fortified cereals can be a good way to get vitamin B12 for those who do not eat animal products.
 These are cereals that have added vitamins and minerals, including vitamin B12.
 However, the amount and quality of vitamin B12 may vary depending on the brand and type of cereal, so it is important to check the label and choose a reputable product.
-One cup (30 grams) of some fortified cereals can provide up to 6 mcg of vitamin B12, which is 250% of the DV.
+One cup (30 grams) of fortified cereals can provide up to 6 mcg of vitamin B12, 250% of the DV.

-- Eggs: Eggs are a complete protein source, meaning they contain all nine essential amino acids.
+-Eggs: Eggs are a complete protein source, meaning they contain all nine essential amino acids.
 They are also a good source of vitamin B12, especially the yolk, which contains most of the vitamin.
-One large egg can provide up to 0.6 mcg of vitamin B12, which is 25% of the DV.
+One large egg can provide up to 0.6 mcg of vitamin B12, 25% of the DV.

 How to Prevent or Treat Vitamin B12 Deficiency